bunsanweb/hashnet/doc/design.md

 is valid information for the "actor".

-For example, the "actor" wants to say "I am a owner of the web resource".
+For example, the "actor" wants to say "I am a owner of this web resource".
 The web resource shows "my owner is the actor" with their public key at the "target" URL, then the actor signs it as "Event".

 ## 'hashnet' and `me`

-The `hashnet` object manages the "event"s and "context"s in each peer.
+The `hashnet` object manages the "event"s and "context"s of each peer.
-It keeps valid events in local and provides as `channel`s to event applications.
+It keeps valid events in local and provides `channel`s to event applications.

 The origin of events in `hashnet` are:

-- (Applications) Put a local "actor" (called "me") signed events into the `hashnet`
+- (Applications) Put a local "actor's" (called "me") signed events into the `hashnet`
 - ("hashnet" Systems) Put arrived valid events over network into the `hashnet`

 (NOTE: The latter says `hashnet` accepts valid events to get from network anyways.)

-The `me` object is managing a key pair, and signing to newly created events.
+The `me` object is managing a key pair, and signs newly created events.
 Applications use `me` to publishing their events.
 Events loops to applications as:

 - Applications =raw event=> `me` =signed event=> `hashnet` =signed event=> `channel` =signed event=> Applications

-The systems of sharing events to others are also hashnet applications:
+The system of sharing events to others are also hashnet applications:

 - (sharing to network): `hashnet` =signed event=> `channel` =signed event=> Web Server
 - (shared from network): Web Server =signed event=> `hashnet`